yfsun0920/DH110-2023Spring/Assignments/A05/README.md

 - How might we improve the monitoring and communication between family members about their fitness and life?
 - How might we create an inclusive experience to satisfy diverse interests and fitness levels in a family?

-Here is more information on the user research.
+Here is more information on the <a href = "https://github.com/yfsun0920/DH110-2023Spring/blob/main/Assignments/A03/README.md"> user research </a>

 ### Persona

 The target users are family members of different ages, fitness levels, and interests, who seek to improve their well-being, stay connected, and motivate each other in their fitness journeys.
 I created personas and scenarios centered around features that would solve each research question.

 - A middle school boy who loves to play team sports and wants to spend more time with his parents.
-- A buy working mother who aims to improve the overall health of the familiy and set a positive example for her children..
+- A busy working mother who aims to improve the overall health of the familiy and set a positive example for her children..
 - An elderly man who cares about his children and grandchildren's well-being and wants to stay active himself.

-Here is more information on the personas and scenarios.
+Here is more information on the <a href = "https://github.com/yfsun0920/DH110-2023Spring/blob/main/Assignments/A04/README.md"> personas and scenarios </a>

 ### Features
 1. Display daily fitness data of all family members